 In his comments, Rutte said there was a huge scope for the two countries to deepen cooperation in areas of trade and investment, clean energy, agriculture and smart cities.

 This is Rutte’s second visit to India as prime minister and he is accompanied by a strong business delegation.
 His last visit to India was in June 2015.
 Rutte’s visit comes within a year of Modi’s trip to the Netherlands in June last year.

 India and the Netherlands have a bilateral trade of USD 5.39 billion and they are likely to focus on increasing it further.

-The Netherlands is also home to a 2,35,000-strong Indian diaspora, the largest in mainland Europe.
+The Netherlands is the fifth largest investor in India with a cumulative investment of USD 23 billion from 2000 to December 2017.
+The country is also home to a 2,35,000-strong Indian diaspora, the largest in mainland Europe.